There’s only one Malika but who is Malika?

 Watch Malika explain her process

-The point here: Malika’s style didn’t come from Pinterest or a YouTube tutorial.
-It came from years of carefully observing places and internalising the observations, perfecting the balance of light and shadow, positive and negative space, executed by using minimal colours with the aim of achieving maximum visual impact.
-All that, can’t be contained in a YouTube how-to video.
+Malika’s style didn’t come from Pinterest or a YouTube tutorial.
+It came from years of carefully observing places and internalising those observations — perfecting the balance of light and shadow, positive and negative space, executed with minimal colour to achieve maximum visual impact.
+None of that can be contained in a how-to video.

 Don’t tell me imitation is the sincerest form of flattery.
-There’s only one Malika, so don’t even try to be Malika.
+There’s only one Malika.
+Don’t even try to be Malika.

-More than likely the student has chanced upon Malika’s works on a Pinterest board by some random curator.
-It has been cropped heavily and reduced to an image to be referenced, without credit to the original artist.
+More than likely, the student who did this chanced upon Malika’s work on a Pinterest board curated by someone they’ll never trace.
+Cropped heavily, reduced to a reference image, no credit to the original artist.

-The student will pick up the style and start doing his/her own versions of woman + green leaves with reflection on her shades, never having to know it was in fact a gorgeous poster made for Ville de Lausanne.
+The student picks up the style.
+Starts doing their own versions — woman, green leaves, reflection on her shades.
+Never knowing it was in fact a gorgeous poster made for Ville de Lausanne.

 https://www.malikafavre.com/les-garden-parties-de-lausanne

-It is impossible for a seasoned designer to not be inspired by Stefan Sagmeister’s type installation works.
+It is impossible for a seasoned designer not to immediately think of Stefan Sagmeister’s type installation works.

-An installation which I actually saw, by being in Amsterdam at the right time and visiting the right place https://sagmeister.com/work/obsessions-make-my-life-worse-but-my-work-better/
+An installation I actually saw — by being in Amsterdam at the right time and visiting the right place. https://sagmeister.com/work/obsessions-make-my-life-worse-but-my-work-better/

 https://www.commarts.com/features/malika-favre